-There are several prototype tooling options for your designs — the one you choose really depends on what you expect to accomplish with the prototype.
+There are several prototype tooling options for your designs.
+The one you choose depends on what you expect to accomplish with the prototype.
 For example, will the prototype be subjected to testing?
 Does it need to be "dressed up" for presentation?
 Will it need to meet tight tolerance requirements?

-The most common prototyping options are SLA/SLS, urethane cast, soft tooling, and hard tooling.
-But which is right for your component?
+Let's explore the most common prototyping options: SLA/SLS, urethane cast, soft tooling, and hard tooling.
+Which is right for your component?
 Read on to discover the advantages and disadvantages of each.

 Stereolithography (SLA) and selective laser sintering (SLS) are additive manufacturing technologies that are ideal for rapid prototyping.
 In SLA, an ultraviolet laser builds a solid part from a CAD pattern by solidifying and curing individual layers of a photopolymer resin.
 Although SLA is relatively fast, there are some size limitations, and photo-curable resins can be expensive.
 SLA parts can also be “dressed up” easily with paint or dye for trade shows or presentations.